Meglet/CSCI3155Paper/Draft.md

 prof.describe()  // a method in Employee.prototype
 ~~~~

 Though this seems quite elaborate, many of these steps can be easily condensed into functions.
 JS evangelists such as Dr. Axel Raushmayer and Douglas Crockford have written extensivly on these topics [6][7].
-These ideas are common knowledge to seasoned JS programmers, but someone new to the language may find the prototypical inheritance pattern awkward and may be easily disuaded from further learning the JS language.
+These ideas are common knowledge to seasoned JS programmers, but someone new to the language may find the prototypical inheritance pattern awkward and may be easily dissuaded from further learning the JS language.

 The New Class Syntax: Maximally Minimal Classes
 --------------------